DPA (GDPR)

 "Controller Clauses" means Module One (controller to controller) of the Standard Contractual Clauses annexed to Commission Implementing Decision (EU) 2021/914.

-Data Protection Laws” means all data protection and privacy laws and regulations applicable to the processing of Personal Data under the Agreement, including, where applicable, EU Data Protection Law.
+Data Protection Laws” means all data protection and privacy laws and regulations applicable to the processing of Personal Data under the Agreement, including, where applicable, the GDPR and Swiss Data Protection Laws.

 Personal Data” has the meaning given to it in the GDPR.